0-Ayala/Taos-Study-Repository/README.md

 # Taos-Study-Repository
-Here you are fellow bootcamers!
+Here you are fellow bootcampers!
 Upload your notes here.